WhatIThinkAbout/BabyRobotGym/README.md

 (When running in jupyter notebook the current Conda environment will automatically be used and the required packages should all be available.
 It's also possible to run "<i>python -m ipykernel install --user --name=BabyRobotGym</i>" which will create a Jupyter Notebook kernel, that can then be selected from the notebook's menu.)

 Or else just open this file in VS Code and make sure _'BabyRobotGym'_ is selected as the kernel.
 This should make the _'BabyRobotEnv-v1'_ environment, test it in Stable Baselines and then run the environment until it completes, which happens to occur in a single step, since we haven't yet written the 'step' function!

+<br><br>
+# Notes:

+If, while running in a terminal (as opposed to a Jupyter Notebook) you get the warning "DeprecationWarning: Jupyter is migrating its paths to use standard platformdirs", in a terminal run:

+`export JUPYTER_PLATFORM_DIRS=1`

+followed by:

+`jupyter --paths`